 The best way to manage the severe vertigo of MD is to lie flat and focus on an unmoving object.
-Falling asleep is a good idea.
-People often awake symptom free.
+Falling asleep is a good idea, and people often awake symptom free.

 How do you avoid a Meniere’s Disease attack?

 The best course is to avoid caffeine, smoking, alcohol, excess salt and stress.
-Regular sleep and proper diet are important.
-It will help if you contact a specialist at ENT & Audiology to develop a treatment plan.
+Regular sleep and proper diet are important, and it will also help if you contact a specialist at ENT & Audiology to develop a treatment plan.

 What can happen if my Meniere’s Disease is not treated by a doctor?